-- enter into a Job Plan when asked to do so
+- enter into or change a Job Plan when asked

 - meet your job search requirements

-If you miss an appointment for any reason, we or your provider will usually arrange a new appointment for you.
-If you do not attend the new appointment, you may incur a reconnection failure and your income support payment will stop.
+Reconnection failures have a financial penalty.
+If you miss an appointment for any reason, a new appointment can be made for you.
+If you miss the new appointment, your payment will stop and you may incur a Reconnection failure.

-You may incur a reconnection failure if you:
+You may incur a Reconnection failure if you don’t:

-- do not have a valid reason for not attending the appointment
+- have a valid reason for missing an appointment, or

-- do not enter into a Job Plan if asked to do so at this appointment
+- enter into or change a Job Plan if asked to do so

-If you incur a reconnection failure, you may lose some or all of your income support payment until you meet your requirements.
+If you incur a Reconnection failure, you may lose some or all of your payment until you meet your requirements.

 No Show, No Pay failure

-- do not satisfactorily participate in a compulsory activity or program in your Job Plan, such as training or Work for the Dole, without a valid reason
+- attend and participate in compulsory activities or programs in your Job Plan, such as training or Work for the Dole

 Comprehensive Compliance Assessments

-A Comprehensive Compliance Assessment is the way we find out why you are not meeting your Mutual Obligation Requirements.
+A Comprehensive Compliance Assessment is how we find out why you’re not meeting your requirements.

 Read more about Comprehensive Compliance Assessments.

-During the 8 week non-payment period, your income support payment may be reinstated if you agree to do a Compliance Activity.
-If you have full time Mutual Obligation Requirements, this will generally be 25 hours a week of full time Work for the Dole for 8 weeks.
-It may be other similar activities if appropriate.
-If you incur a serious failure and you would like to do a Compliance Activity, talk to us.
-We can arrange an appointment with your provider to negotiate an appropriate activity.
+During this period your payment may restart if you agree to do a Compliance Activity.
+If you have full time Mutual Obligation Requirements, your Compliance Activity will generally be 25 hours a week of full time Work for the Dole or other activities arranged with your provider.

 Unemployment Non-payment Period

-If you become unemployed voluntarily without a good reason or are dismissed from your job because of misconduct, you may need to wait 8 weeks before you receive an income support payment.
-You may need to wait 12 weeks before being paid if you received relocation assistance through your Employment Services Provider.
+If you choose to leave your job or are dismissed from your job because of misconduct, you may have an 8 week non-payment period.
+The period can be 12 weeks if you got relocation assistance through your Employment Services Provider.

-You cannot reduce an Unemployment Non-payment Period by participating in a Compliance Activity.
-However, we may waive the non-payment period if you meet the eligibility criteria and are in severe financial hardship.
+We may waive it if you meet the eligibility criteria and you’re in severe financial hardship.

-To avoid a failure you need to meet your Mutual Obligation Requirements.
+To avoid a failure you need to meet your requirements.

-- show you are actively looking for suitable paid work
+- show you’re actively looking for suitable paid work

 - accept suitable job offers